smbirch/homevideos/README.md

 Login and sessions are secured using bcrypt and JWTs which are blacklisted upon logout, expiration, or account deletion in Redis.
 The site is hosted in a Digital Ocean droplet as a subdomain of smbirch.com.
 I use NGINX to assist with proxying and some caching.

-This document outlines the deployment process for HomeVideos, a multi-container application hosted on a Digital Ocean droplet.

 ## System Architecture

 The application consists of four main components: